jquepi/digitalocean-node/README.md

 client.sshKeys
 ```

-For the latest valid attributes, (see the official docs)[https://developers.digitalocean.com/documentation/v2/#ssh-keys].
+For the latest valid attributes, [see the official docs](https://developers.digitalocean.com/documentation/v2/#ssh-keys).

 Actions supported: